scikit-learn/enhancement_proposals/slep023/proposal.rst

   addition, it exposes a `propagate_callbacks` method to propagate callbacks from a meta-estimator to its inner estimators.
 Finally it exposes a `subcontext` method to create a `CallbackContext` instance for a subtask.

+  The `CallbackContext` instance also exposes attributes that provide information about the task being executed and its position in the hierarchy of tasks that callbacks can use to adapt their behavior.

 A typical implementation of callback support in an estimator would look like this::